An Odd Ives 3252 Engine.

 Normal 3252 from 1926-27.

-Based on a second email from Dave and emails from a few other people (thanks for your advice) the weird engine seems to be a 3250 shell made before 1925 repainted and assembled as a 3252 in 1926 or 1927.
+Based on a second e-mail from Dave and e-mails from a few other people (thanks for your advice) this weird Ives engine seems to be a 3250 shell made before 1925 repainted and assembled as a 3252 in 1926 or 1927.
 I took a plate off the side of the engine to confirm the lettering and the appearance of the slots.
 The slots appear to be factory cut, with no jagged edges or marks in the paint to suggest the plates were added after the engine left the factory.
-When I took the plate off to take the picture of the lettering underneath I examined the slots with a magnifier and they do not appear to be hand cut.
-I was unable to measure the slots to see if they were the same size because my micrometer will not fit within the slot.
+I will add a photo of the engine with the plate removed in a few days.